sullof/inquirer-command-prompt/README.md

 and you have already typed `foo` it shows just `ba` and `bb` in the suggestions, instead of `foo ba` and `foo bb`

 `short` separates by space.
-If you need to perform more complex operations, you can setup your own short function.
+If you need to perform more complex operations, you can customize the short function.
 For example, if you are building a file completion, you may want to show only the basename, instead than the full path.
 In this case you could set:
 ```
   short: (line, matches) {
     return str.replace(/^.*\/([^/]+)$/, '$1')